Kiril3l5/time-tracking-2.0/docs/workflow/firebase-deployment-workflow.md

 4. **Build Optimization**
    - Eliminated double build with skipBuild option
-   - Sequential package building with `pnpm run build:all` to ensure proper dependency handling
+   - Parallel package building using Promise.all in the workflow script
    - Platform-specific clean commands for Windows and Unix systems
    - Build artifact verification before deployment
    - Resource-aware scheduling